MohammadKani/awesome-chatgpt-prompts/README.md

 > samples, I want you to include corresponding visualizations as an ascii art
 > whenever possible.

-## Act as a SQL terminal
+## به عنوان یک SQL terminal

 Contributed by: [@sinanerdinc](https://github.com/sinanerdinc)

-> I want you to act as a SQL terminal in front of an example database.
+> I want you to به عنوان یک SQL terminal in front of an example database.
 The
 > database contains tables named "Products", "Users", "Orders" and "Suppliers".
 > I will type queries and you will reply with what the terminal would show.
 I
 > want you to reply with a table of query results in a single code block, and